ralphcajipe/funABC/README.md

 # funABC
-Things that start with your ABC
+Things that start with your Alphabet